 - City of Columbus

-- ⟨ Franklin County

-- ⟨ HUD
+- < HUD

 - State of Ohio

 - United Way of Central Ohio

-- Other private donors

-While funding typically is administered on a July 1 funding cycle with a single request for proposal process, CSB and CoC recognize project development can take three+ years.
+While funding typically is administered on a July 1 funding cycle with a single request for proposal process, CSB and CoC recognize project development can take two to three years.
 Agencies interested in developing new supportive housing must work within the parameters established by the CoC during the development and funding process, from the concept stage to project opening.